DCAN-Labs/cdni-brain/docs/vscode.md

         # <<< conda initialize <<<

 - Now when you run `which python`, it should match the folder path above (`/panfs/roc/msisoft/anaconda/python3-2020.07-mamba/bin` in this example)
+- Note: you can use any base conda environment profile path here

 Your base environment is automatically located in your home directory, but you can store packages in an external file path to prevent your home directory filling up by adding a path to your .condarc.